-The Building a Stronger Britain Together (BSBT) programme supports civil society and community organisations who work to create more resilient communities, stand up to extremism in all its forms and offer vulnerable individuals a positive alternative, regardless of race, faith, sexuality, age and gender.
-The programme allows organisations that share these aims to bid for in-kind support and grant funding for specific programmes that deliver goals set out in the Counter Extremism Strategy.
-We are delighted that 125 groups have been successful so far (PDF, 161KB, 6 pages) .
+The Building a Stronger Britain Together (BSBT) programme supports civil society and community organisations who work to increase the resilience of individuals and communities to extremism, stand up to extremism in all its forms and offer vulnerable individuals a positive alternative, regardless of race, faith, sexuality, age and gender.
+The programme allows organisations that share these aims to bid for in-kind support for specific programmes that deliver goals set out in the Counter-Extremism Strategy.

-Please read the guidance for applicants (PDF, 185KB, 18 pages) .
-It contains information on:
+Please read the, the or the .
+The guidance contains information on:

 - who can bid for support

 - what in-kind support covers

 You can apply for in-kind support here.
 You will be asked to register your email address, where you will receive a link to commence your application.

 Please note that in-kind support packages must be completed in line with milestone timings.
 Before a package is confirmed a scoping meeting will be held to assess which assets are deliverable within the delivery time left in the programme.

 Should you have any queries about existing in-kind support applications, please email BSBT@homeoffice.gov.uk.

 You can read the privacy notice on how we will process your personal data.